pkolchanov/brr/readme.md

 # brr.h

-brr.h is a single-header application wrapper library for software rendering apps.
-It supports macOS (CG), linux (x11), and windows (GDI).
+brr.h is a single-header application wrapper for software rendering apps.
+It supports macOS (Core Graphics), linux (x11), and windows (GDI).

 ## Minimal example